anayrat/blog/content/post/2018/2018-02-28-Replication-logique-fonctionnement-interne.en.md

 -rw------- 1 postgres postgres 656K févr.
 18 15:53 xid-51689068-lsn-92-98000000.snap
 ```

-We also note that the notion of change corresponds to a line and not
+Please note that one change here means one tuple, not one SQL statement.
-an order.
-For example, a single insert of 4096 lines will result in the writing
-of a \*.snap file.
+For example, a single insert of 4096 lines will result in the writing of a \*.snap file.

 Each wal sender had to serialize changes on disk.